-As with its 15″ sibling, there’s no built-in SuperDrive and no hard drive.
-The Retina MacBook Pros are built around SSD technology for enhanced speed and ruggedness, not to mention allowing for a slimmer, cooler running design.
+As with all Retina MacBook Pros, this one is built around SSD technology for enhanced speed and ruggedness, not to mention allowing for a slimmer, cooler running design.

-This model shipped with OS X 10.8 Mountain Lion and supports all later versions – which are free upgrades.
+This model shipped with OS X 10.9 Mavericks and supports all later versions, which are free upgrades.

 Closed Lid Mode: All Intel ‘Books support “lid closed” (or clamshell) mode, which leaves the built-in display off and dedicates all video RAM to an external display.
 To used closed lid mode, your ‘Book must be plugged into the AC adapter and connected to an external display and a USB or Bluetooth mouse and keyboard (you might also want to consider external speakers).
 Power up your ‘Book until the desktop appears on the external display and then close the lid.
 Your ‘Book will go to sleep, but you can wake it by moving the mouse or using the keyboard.
 The built-in display will remain off, and the external monitor will become your only display.

 To resume use of the internal display, you need to disconnect the external display, put the computer to sleep, and then open the lid.
 This will wake up your ‘Book and restore use of the built-in display.